soccer-ctrl/Dune/README.md

 The game code consists of five main classes: Game, SandWorm, Player, Controller, and Renderer.
 There is also a helper file named Helper.

 To start, main creates a Renderer, a Controller, and a Game object.
-The Game object stores a Snadworm and Player oject as part of the state.
+The Game object stores a Sandworm and Player oject as part of the state.
 The game loop is   started by main calling Game::Run to start the game loop.

 To begin the game, main creates a Controller, a Game, and a Renderer object.
 Game stores SandWorm and Player objects as part of the state.
 Game also defines positions on the game grid that are defined as rocks.
 The Player may cross these, but the sandWorm may not. main calls Game::Run to start the game loop.